AwalaApp/specs/rs000-core.md

 Given the ubiquity of the RPC integration style, societies with access to computers or smartphones but no (reliable) Internet access are kept from using the Internet.
 The best they can hope for is a [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) that provides them with limited, curated content.

 Relaynet is designed to change that through the use of asynchronous messaging, and by leveraging sneakernets to transport data to and from the Internet in a secure manner.
+The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).

 ## Concepts